dbetka/openlayers-guide/README.md

 # Openlayers Guid

-This repository contain many examples and guids how to use openlayers to use simple features.
+This repository contains many examples and guids how to use **Openlayers v6.4.3** for simple features.
 It has been create because Openlayers documentation is difficult to understand and use.

 [Go to Openlayers Guid](./docs/gfm/README.md)